rails/rails/guides/source/active_record_basics.md

 Note that it's also possible to model data with Ruby objects that do *not* need to be backed by a database.
 See [Active Model](active_model_basics.html) for more.
 So Active Record and Active Model together are the M in MVC.

 There is a some industry jargon around Active Record.
 There is a software architecture pattern by the same name.
-Active Record in Rails implements this pattern and it's also a description of an Object Relational Mapping system.
+Active Record in Rails implements this pattern and it's also a description of something called [Object Relational Mapping][ORM] system.
+The below sections explain these terms:

 ### The Active Record Pattern

 The [Active Record pattern is described by Martin Fowler][MFAR] in the book _Patterns of Enterprise Application Architecture_ as "an object that wraps a row in a database table, encapsulates the database access, and adds domain logic to that data."
 Active Record objects carry both data and behavior.
-Active Record pattern encourages putting data access logic in the domain object.
-This way users of the object know how to write to and read from the database.
 Active Record classes match very closely to the record structure of the underlying database.
+This way users can easily read from and write to the database, as you will see in the examples below.

 ### Object Relational Mapping

-[Object Relational Mapping][ORM], commonly referred to as ORM, is a technique that connects the rich objects of a programming language to tables in a relational database management system (RDMS).
+Object Relational Mapping, commonly referred to as ORM, is a technique that connects the rich objects of a programming language to tables in a relational database management system (RDMS).
 In the case of a Rails application, these are Ruby objects.
 Using ORM, the attributes of Ruby objects, as well as the relationship between objects, can be easily stored and retrieved from a database without writing SQL statements directly.
 Overall, ORMs minimize the amount of database access code you have to write.

 NOTE: Basic knowledge of relational database management systems (RDBMS) and structured query language (SQL) is helpful in order to fully understand Active